We can’t wait to welcome you to Chetham’s Library. We’ve put together some information to help ensure your visit is as easy as possible.

 Don’t forget by choosing Gift Aid Admission this allows the Library to reclaim tax on the whole amount paid on your ticket – that’s an extra 25 per cent – a very significant boost to our Library funds.

-From Monday 2 September, we will be inviting visitors to book a Library Tour in advance.
-Tours will take place every weekday at 11.30am, 2.30pm and 3.30pm, with numbers limited to protect these delicate ancient buildings.
+Please book a Library Tour in advance.
+Tours will usually take place every weekday at 11.30am, 2.30pm and 3.30pm, with numbers limited to protect these delicate ancient buildings – please check the booking system to see if there are tickets available for your preferred date and time.

 Please note: the Library is closed on public holidays, and between Christmas and New Year.

-Please note: the medieval buildings are not available to view as part of the Library tour.
-For a closer look at the Library and a full tour of the medieval buildings, we offer guided tours through our partner Jonathan Schofield which can be booked through this website.
+Please note: some parts of the medieval buildings are not available to view as part of the Library tour.
+For a closer look at the Library and a full tour of the medieval buildings, we also offer guided tours through our partner Jonathan Schofield, which can be booked through his website.

 Located in the heart of Manchester’s Medieval Quarter, Chetham’s Library is easily accessible by road, tram, train and foot.